Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 What to eat

-Home-style cooking and tradition
+Homemade cuisine and tradition

 - Palermo-style sfincione

-- Arancine (ragù or butter)
+- Arancine (ragù or butter filling)

 - Sicilian baked pasta